sathnaga/sathnaga.github.io/_posts/2020-05-12-booting-powerpc-guest-from-virtio-fs.md

 # How to boot a PowerPC KVM guest from virtio-fs

+## Introduction:
+Virtio-fs is a shared file system that lets virtual machines access a directory tree on the host.
+Unlike existing approaches, it is designed to offer local file system semantics and performance.
+Virtio-fs was started at Red Hat and is being developed in the Linux, QEMU, FUSE, and Kata Containers communities that are affected by code changes.
+More details on virtio-fs can be found [here](https://virtio-fs.gitlab.io/).

+*This blog gives a step by step guide on how to setup an PowerPC KVM Environment to boot a KVM guest from virtio-fs as rootfs.*

 ## Environment used:

 * HW: [MiHawk 2U2S Power9](https://openpowerfoundation.org/?resource_lib=wistron-corp-p93d2-2p-mihawk)
 * Host OS: Fedora 31
+* Kernel: 5.7.0-rc5-g752f08972

 ## Steps: